jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 The method takes two parameters: `inputs`, which is a tensor representing the input sequence, and `mask`, which is an optional tensor representing an input mask.

 The method first checks if embedding is required (`should_embed` flag).
 If embedding is required, it calls the `embed_sequence` method to embed the input sequence.
 Otherwise, it assigns the input sequence to the `embedded_sequence` variable.
-If the `embedded_sequence` tensor has less than 3 dimensions, it adds an extra dimension to it.
+If the `embedded_sequence` tensor has less than 3 dimensions, it adds an additional dimension at the end.

 Next, the method checks if projection is required (`should_project` flag).
-If projection is required, it calls the `project_to_hidden_size` method to project the embedded sequence to a hidden size.
+If projection is required, it calls the `project_to_hidden_size` method to project the embedded sequence to the hidden size.
 Otherwise, it assigns the embedded sequence to the `hidden` variable.

 Then, the method applies a transformer stack to the `hidden` tensor using the `transformer_stack` method.